BIMIB-DISCo/MaREA/README.md

 ![Alt text](https://raw.githubusercontent.com/BIMIB-DISCo/MaREA/master/Images/metabolicModel.png?raw=true "Title")

 A ( *COBRA toolbox* compliant - extension .mat or .xml) metabolic model must be chosen to perform further analyses.
 MaREA already provides the *Recon 2.2*  genome wide model and the *HMRcore* core model (manually curated by our group).
 By selecting *Custom*, a different model can be imported.
 In this case, the user must specify which identificative for genes the model vector model.genes uses.
-(This Gene ID can be the same of the dataset or a different one, in the latter case MaREA automatically converts model genes IDs in dataset IDs.
+This Gene ID can either be the same used for the dataset or a different one, in the latter case MaREA automatically converts model genes IDs into dataset IDs.

-Once the model is loaded, a summary of the metabolic model loaded will appear in **Model**.
+Once the model is loaded, a summary of the metabolic model will appear in **Model**.

 # Compute RAS